dwesterwick/SPTQuestingBots/README.md

     * **priority**: An integer indicating how quests will be sorted in the quest-selection algorithm.
 Quests that have a lower priority number are more likely to be selected.
     * **maxRaidET**: The quest can only be selected if this many seconds (or less) has elapsed in the raid.
 If you're using mods like **Late to the Party**, this is based on the overall raid time, not the time after you spawn.
 For example, if you set **maxRaidET=60** for a quest and you spawn into a Factory raid with 15 minutes remaining, this quest will never be used because 300 seconds has already elapsed in the overall raid.
     * **name**: The name of the quest.
 This doesn't have to be unique, but it's best to make it unique to avoid confusion when troubleshooting.
-    * **objectives**: An array of the objectives in the quest
+    * **objectives**: An array of the objectives in the quest.
+Bots can complete objectives in any order.

-* **Objective**: A quest is a collection of at least one quest-objective step.
+* **Objectives**: An objective is a collection of at least one quest-objective step.
+An objective represents a list of actions that the bot must complete.
+Currently, objectives only contain a list of positions that the bot needs to reach.
+In the future, an example objective could be: 1) Go to a door, 2) Unlock the door, 3) Go inside of the room

     Quest objectives have the following properties:
     * **repeatable**: Boolean value indicating if the bot can repeat the quest objective later in the raid.
 This is used for quests are are PvP or PvE focused, where a bot might want to check an area again later in the raid for more enemies.
     * **maxBots**: The maximum number of bots that can actively be performing the objective.
     * **minDistanceFromBot**: The objective will only be selected if the bot is at least this many meters away from it.
     * **maxDistanceFromBot**: The objective will only be selected if the bot is no more than this many meters away from it.
-    * **steps**: An array of the steps in the objective
+    * **steps**: An array of the steps in the objective.
+Bots will complete the steps in the order you specify.

-* **Step**: A step is an individual component of a quest objective.
+* **Steps**: A step is an individual component of a quest objective.
 Currently, the only types of objective steps are going to a specific position.

     Quest objective steps have the following properties:
     * **position**: The position on the map that the bot will try to reach

+**Tips and Tricks**
+* Objectives should be sparsely place on the map.
+Since bots take a break from questing for some time after each objective is completed, they will wander around the area for an unknown distance before continuing the quest.
+If you have objective positions too close to each other, the bot will unnecessarily run back and forth around the area.
+As a rule of thumb, place objectives at least 20m from each other.
+* If you want a bot to go to several specific positions that are close to each other, use steps instead of multiple objectives.
+* Bots will use the NavMesh to calculate the more efficient path to their objective.
+They cannot perform complex actions to reach objectives, so avoid placing objective steps on top of objects (i.e. inside truck beds).